tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 The new `builtin_code` field is not available in the version 3 models.
 Flatbuffer library will feed zero value, which is the default value in the version 3a schema.
-The actual builtin operatore code value will exist in the deprecated, renamed `deprecated_builtin_code` field.
-At the same time, it implies that `deprecated_builtin_code` >= `builtin_code` and the maximum value of the two fields will be same with `deprecated_builtin_code'.
+The actual builtin operator code value will exist in the deprecated, renamed `deprecated_builtin_code` field.
+At the same time, it implies that `deprecated_builtin_code` >= `builtin_code` and the maximum value of the two fields will be same as `deprecated_builtin_code'.

 ##### Compatibility with old TensorFlow Lite libraries